-The definitions of “residential complex” and its companion “residential unit” are indeed complex.
+The definitions of residential complex and residential unit are indeed complex.
 However, their application is straightforward in most cases.
-This article deals with the following types of properties where the complexity comes into play.
+This article deals with the following types of properties along the boundary of these definitions, where the complexity comes into play.

 - Buildings that have become uninhabitable

 - Buildings that have been demolished to make way for new construction

 - Land attributable to a residential building

 - Hotel-type properties

 - Properties with a mixture of short- and long-term rentals

 - Vacation properties with short-term rentals and/or personal use

 A residential building must exist and be habitable at the time of sale